PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should continue the primary final-pass reconciliation inventory, beginning with `final_high_rank_bmm_stats` and its guarded static- shape result.
+The next characterized unit should continue the primary final-pass reconciliation inventory with `final_pad_layout_stats` and its guarded static-shape result.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.